 - Simplify.
-“I think we have a tendency to over-analyze, over-technique, over-color and over-size,” says Bassmaster Elite Series pro Mark Menendez.
-“As I have gotten older I have realized that less is more a lot of times.
+“I think we tend to over-analyze, over-technique, over-color, and over-size,” says Bassmaster Elite Series pro Mark Menendez.
+“As I have gotten older, I have realized that less is more a lot of times.
 It doesn’t have to be that hard to catch a bass.
-If the wind is blowing hard put the wind to your back and cover as much water as you can with a reaction bait (spinnerbait or a crankbait).
-If it is a day that is slick and high, blue skies, slow down (with a shaky head, jig or Texas rig).”
+If the wind blows hard, put the wind to your back and cover as much water as possible with a reaction bait (spinnerbait or a crankbait).
+If it is a day that is slick and high, blue skies, slow down (with a shaky head, jig, or Texas rig).”

 - Become versatile.
-“You need to be able to do it all,” says Texas pro Todd Faircloth.
+“You need to be able to do it all,” Texas pro Todd Faircloth says.
 “If you are not real comfortable with a spinning rod, take a spinning rod and leave everything else at the house.
-Go to a lake, pond or stream that has a lot of fish and try to catch fish on it.
-That is where you gain confidence in a technique or a specific bait and that is going to help you.
-At some point you will be in a situation where that technique or bait is needed to be successful and if you have confidence in it that is a big deal in our sport.”
+Go to a lake, pond, or stream that has a lot of fish and try to catch fish on it.
+That is where you gain confidence in a technique or a specific bait that will help you.
+At some point, you will be in a situation where that technique or bait is needed to be successful, and if you have confidence in it, that is a big deal in our sport.”

 - Improve your casting.
-“The thing that most weekend bass fishermen can do to really improve their catch rate is to really practice their casting,” says B.A.S.S. superstar Kevin VanDam.
-“Being able to make an accurate cast with a soft presentation is just critical.
-If you are casting overhand and landing that bait next to that stump and it lands with a big splash you are scaring most of the fish that you could be catching.
-Being able to make a good accurate cast without any splash catches a ton of bass.”
+“The thing most weekend bass fishermen can do to improve their catch rate is to practice their casting,” says B.A.S.S. superstar Kevin VanDam.
+“Making an accurate cast with a soft presentation is critical.
+If you are casting overhand and landing that bait next to that stump, and it lands with a big splash, you are scaring most of the fish you could be catching.
+Making a good accurate cast without any splash catches a ton of bass.”

 - Spend time on the water.
-“You cannot get really good in this sport without time on the water,” says bass fishing legend Denny Brauer.
-“You have to experience all of the subtle changes in the fishery itself and how it relates to different weather changes such as what do the fish do when it rains or what they do when the lake is dropping or rising.
-All of that will make you a better fishermen more so than anything else you can do.”
+“You cannot get good in this sport without time on the water,” says bass fishing legend Denny Brauer.
+“You have to experience the subtle changes in the fishery itself and how it relates to different weather changes such as what the fish do when it rains or when the lake is dropping or rising.
+All of that will make you a better fisherman than anything else you can do.”

 - Limit expectations.
-“Bass fishing can be really good one day and not so good the second,” Oklahoma pro Jason Christie warns.
-“Even the pros have days when they really catch them and days when they don’t catch them so much.
-I see when beginners have those days that they don’t catch a lot they tend to get frustrated.
-Those are the days that you appreciate when you really catch them.”
+“Bass fishing can be good one day and not so good the second,” Oklahoma pro Jason Christie warns.
+“Even the pros have days when they catch them and days when they don’t catch them so much.
+When beginners have those days, they don’t catch a lot and tend to get frustrated.
+Those are the days that you appreciate when you catch them.”

 - Be a sponge.
-Elite Series pro Marty Robinson suggests gathering all the information you can from magazines and videos.
-“There are so many avenues today to learn techniques on how to catch bass,” he says.
+Elite Series pro Marty Robinson suggests gathering all the information from magazines and videos.
+“There are so many avenues today to learn techniques for catching bass,” he says.

 - Fish from the back deck.
 Ohio pro Bill Lowen suggests starting as a co-angler in tournaments.
-“I jumped in head first (as a boater) and it was a big learning curve for me,” he recalls.
-“I can remember coming into weigh-ins and having only one or two fish and swearing that everyone was cheating because they would have 10 or 12 pounds.”
+“I jumped in head first (as a boater), and it was a big learning curve for me,” he recalls.
+“I remember coming into weigh-ins, having only one or two fish, and swearing that everyone was cheating because they would have 10 or 12 pounds.”

 - Picking the perfect lure.
 “A lot of times beginning anglers think it is a certain bait or certain technique when a lot of times it is more about being around bass rather than having the great lure on,” Faircloth says.
-“A lot of times people think they can’t catch a bass unless they have a specific lure.
-It doesn’t matter how pretty your bait is if you are not around bass you are not going to catch them.”
+“People often think they can’t catch a bass unless they have a specific lure.
+It doesn’t matter how pretty your bait is, if you are not around bass, you will not catch them.”

 - Getting caught up in the past.
-“Just because you caught bass on a spot last weekend or yesterday you think it is not going to change,” warns VanDam.
-“You have to be very aware of the conditions and surroundings and all of the variables because it changes by the hour out there on a lot of days.
+“Just because you caught bass on a spot last weekend or yesterday, you think it is not going to change,” warns VanDam.
+“You must be very aware of the conditions, surroundings, and variables because it changes by the hour out there on many days.
 So forget about what happened then and fish in the moment and fish the current conditions.”

 - Losing focus.
-“There is nothing wrong with looking around as long as you are looking for certain things such as when a fish blows up on the surface,” Brauer says.
-“Those types of things can help put more fish in the boat for you.”
-However the Texas pro advises you should remain aware of “what your lure is doing at all times” to catch more bass.
+“There is nothing wrong with looking around as long as you are looking for certain things, such as when a fish blows up on the surface,” Brauer says.
+“Those things can help put more fish in the boat for you.”
+However, the Texas pro advises you should remain aware of “what your lure is doing at all times” to catch more bass.

 - Doing too much.
 Christie sees newcomers trying to learn too many techniques simultaneously.
-“Pick four or five baits that you have confidence in and establish those,” he says.
-“Once you feel confident in those learn the other baits one at a time.”
+“Pick four or five baits you have confidence in and establish those,” he says.
+“Once you feel confident in those, learn the other baits one at a time.”

 - Fretting over colors.
 “That should be the least of your worries,” Robinson says.
 “I would rather be fishing the right area with the wrong color than the wrong area with the right color.”
 He suggests keeping color choices simple with natural hues for clear water and bright or dark colors for dirty water.

 - Chasing dock talk.
-Lowen recalls early in his career when he would try the patterns the local anglers would tell him was working when he arrived for a tournament.
-“I struggled with that and I just went back to doing the way I fish,” he says.
+Lowen recalls early in his career when he would try the patterns the local anglers would tell him were working when he arrived for a tournament.
+“I struggled with that, and I just went back to doing the way I fish,” he says.